neuvector/docs/user/pages/05.policy/05.networkrules/docs.md

 Finally, review the list of rules to make sure the new rule is in the order and priority desired.
 Rules are applied from top to bottom.

+#### Ingress IP Policy Based on XFF-FORWARDED-FOR

+In a Kubernetes cluster, an application can be exposed to the outside of the cluster by a NodePort, LoadBalancer or Ingress services.
+These services typically replace the source IP while doing the Source NAT (SNAT) on the packets.
+As the original source IP is masqueraded, this prevents NeuVector from recognizing the connection is actually from the 'external'.

+In order to preserve the original source IP address, the user needs to add the following line to the exposed services, in the 'spec' section of the external facing load balancer or ingress controller.
+(Ref: https://kubernetes.io/docs/tutorials/services/source-ip/)

+"externalTrafficPolicy":"Local"

+Many implementations of LoadBalancer services and Ingress controllers will add the X-FORWARDED-FOR line to the HTTP request header to communicate the real source IP to the backend applications.
+This product can recognize this set of HTTP headers, identify the original source IP and enforce the policy according to that.

+This improvement created some unexpected issues in some setup.
+If the above line has been added to the exposed services and NeuVector network policies have been created in a way that expect the network connections are coming from internal proxy/ingress services, because we now identify the connections are from "external" to the cluster, normal application traffic might trigger alerts or get blocked if the applications are put in "Protect" mode.

+A switch is available to disable this feature.
+Disabling it tells NeuVector not to identify that the connection is from "external" using X-FORWARDED-FOR headers.
+By default this is enabled, and the X-FORWARDED-FOR header is used in policy enforcement.
+To disable it, go to Settings -> Configuration, and disable the "X-Forwarded-For based policy match" setting.

 #### Special Enforcement for Istio ServiceEntry Destinations
 Egress network policy enforcement functionality was added in version 5.1.0 for pods to ServiceEntry destinations declared with Istio.
 Typically, a ServiceEntry defines how an external service referred by DNS name is resolved to a destination IP.
 Prior to v5.1, NeuVector could not detect and enforce rules for connections to a ServiceEntry, so all connections were classified as External.
 With 5.1, rules can be enforced for specific ServiceEntry destinations.
 Implicit violations will be reported for newly visible traffic if allow rules don't exist.
 These rules can be learned and auto-created under Discover mode.
 To allow this traffic, you can put the group into discover mode or create a custom group with destination addresses (or DNS name) and add a new network rule to this destination to allow the traffic.